- What is a Student Account?

 11. Why is the bill higher in the Spring Semester for on-campus students?

-Before the fall semester begins, on-campus returning students pay a room deposit of $200.
-New students pay an enrollment deposit ($400 for students living on campus, $200 for off-campus students).
+Before the fall semester begins, on-campus returning students pay a room deposit.
+New students pay an enrollment deposit and if living on-campus the room deposit.
 Deposits are credited to the student account as a payment towards the fall semester.
 You are not required to pay deposits again for the spring semester, thus, this explains a higher bill for the spring semester.

 12. When will I receive my refund?